ethereum/trin/book/src/developers/contributing/releases/deployment.md

 ## Each Deployment

 ### Prepare
+- Generally we want to cut a new release before deployment, see previous page for instructions.
 - Announce in Discord #trin that you're about to run the deployment
 - Make sure to schedule plenty of time to react to deployment issues